 Things To Do In Monaco

-We only spent around 3 hours here, heading over in the evening while staying in Antibes.
+We only spent around 3 hours here, heading over in the evening while staying in nearby Antibes, France.

 A quick drive along winding coastal highways; the boats, cars, houses gettting bigger and bolder as we drove closer.
 Topdeck provided an incredible picnic on the drive over, as the prices for meals in Monaco were way out of a campers budget.